Dutch Windmills near Amsterdam

 Windmills in the Netherlands

-The Dutch word for windmills, ‘windmolen’, is a direct translation of the English word; the term was coined by the first European to visit the Netherlands in the year 1200.
+The Dutch word for windmills, ‘windmolen’, is a direct translation of the English word.
 Next to tulips, The Netherlands is also well-known for its windmills, which are an iconic symbol of the country.
 The first windmills in the Netherlands were built in the province of Groningen.
 They were used for water drainage and irrigation of the fields and as a source of power for grinding grains.
-And, over time, they were used to power mills and other machinery.
+And, over time, their operation expanded to power mills and other machinery.
 Windmills were later used to generate electricity, and today these old windmills are used primarily for aesthetic purposes (such as for visitors like you, to enjoy and visit!)

-There are around 1,200 old windmills remaining in the Netherlands, and they are scattered throughout the country, including in Amsterdam, and in the Dutch countryside not far from the capital city, such as the Zaanse Schans, De Beemster, Kinderdijk, and beyond.
+The old windmills remaining in the Netherlands are scattered throughout the country, including in Amsterdam, and in the Dutch countryside not far from the capital city, such as the Zaanse Schans, De Beemster, Kinderdijk, and beyond.
+Historically, there were many more, but fewer windmills are currently in use due to the advent of steam power, which led to their decline.

 Zaanse Schans

 The Zaanse Schans is a 19th-century windmill district in North Holland, Netherlands.
+Barns coexist alongside windmills and wooden houses, adding to the area's charm.
 The old windmills of the Zaan district are a popular stop for tourists who want to get a close-up look at old-world engineering.
 The windmills were originally used to drain water from the polders, which are coastal areas of land that are generally flat and low-lying.
-The Zaan district is home to some of the oldest windmills in the world, which date back to the 13th century.
+The Zaan district is home to some of the oldest windmills in the world, dating back to the 13th century.
+Among the attractions, the pewter foundry showcases historical crafts from the 18th and 19th centuries.
 The area is a popular destination for tourists and inhabitants alike, with its picturesque windmills, canals, and other historic buildings.
+A key attraction is the cheese factory, where visitors can explore traditional Dutch craftsmanship.
+Additionally, the shops offer a variety of local products and souvenirs, enhancing the cultural exploration of this historical area.
 During tulip season (between mid-April and early May), it’s easy to combine visiting these windmills with the tulips!

 De Beemster

 The Beemster is a region in the Netherlands renowned for its windmills.
+Dikes play a crucial role in managing water levels in this area, enabling effective land use.
 The area became the world’s first ‘polder’ in 1235.
 The polder landscape is characterized by a network of canals and embankments, and the Beemster is home to the largest network of canals in the Netherlands.
-The polder system refers to when the water was drained and land reclaimed from the sea.
+The polder system refers to when the water was drained and land reclaimed from the sea, using windmills to pump water out of the lowlands.
 Today, the region is home to some of the country’s most iconic windmills, which have been repurposed as museums and hotels.
+These traditional windmills also played a significant role in producing flour for local culinary experiences.
 The most famous of these is the Zuiderzee Museum, which is housed in the world’s largest working tide mill.

 Kinderdijk